-This is the seventh year of the award, in partnership with the UK Foreign Press Association, dedicated to finding and inspiring ambitious young journalists from across the globe.
+The award, in partnership with the UK Foreign Press Association, is dedicated to finding and inspiring ambitious young journalists from across the globe.
 Judges of the award look for stories that are revelatory, prompt public debate and have led to, or have the potential to lead to, positive change in society.

 (*source: Reporters Without Borders 2019 World Press Freedom Index)

 Alisa Kustikova is the first Russian winner of the Young Journalist Award

 Journalists ensuring coverage of Sudan’s deadly uprising is fair, accurate and verifiable